Einselection, Equilibrium and Cosmology: Introduction

 So far einselection has only been studied in the literature (or for that matter in nature) under conditions which exhibit an arrow of time (expressed by the increase of entanglement entropy between the system and environment, for example).
 This invites the question whether an arrow of time is required for classical behavior to emerge.

 To examine this question further, consider a quantum system in equilibrium, which does not exhibit a global arrow of time by definition.
 If one considers the detailed balance exhibited by equilibrium systems, it would seem that both entangling and the time reverse (disentangling) would be happening simultaneously, preventing a clear path to einselection from emerging.
 If such a result was confirmed, it might imply the necessity of an arrow of time to obtain classical behavior.
-That implication would have interesting consequences for cosmology and various ``tuning puzzles,'' since the arrow of time we experience originates from the low entropy initial conditions of the Universe~\cite{Penrose1979}.
+That implication would have interesting consequences for cosmology and various ``tuning puzzles,'' since the arrow of time we experience originates from the low entropy initial conditions of the Universe.
+(Linking the low entropy of the early Universe to special properties of the metric was pioneered by Penrose in the context of his Weyl curvature hypothesis~\cite{Penrose1979}.)

 In this work we have indeed found a link between the emergence of classicality and the arrow of time, although it is not the simple one we anticipated.
 Our studies uphold the connection between the arrow of time and einselection, but rather than eliminating the possibility of classical behavior under equilibrium conditions, our explorations of einselection have helped us identify consistent histories which exhibit an arrow of time within the overall equilibrium state.